- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “AHHHHHH!”
 A muffled female shriek echoed in the clearing.

-“Where’d that come from?
-The only possible place is this tower.”
-Although the voice was obviously expressing pain, I reached for the large handle and pulled.
+Although the voice was obviously expressing pain from who knows what lurking inside, I reached for the large handle and pulled.
 Dust, dirt, and small rocks drifted from the top of the door molding, it had evidently not been opened in several decades or centuries even.
-Luckily as I strained to open the door, not one rusted cry came from the hinges.
-I heaved a sigh of relief, just in case there was a murderer or psychotic torturing fiend lurking in the tower and so I then carefully shut the heavy door behind me.
+Luckily, as I strained to open the door, not one rusted cry came from the hinges.
+I heaved a sigh of relief, just in case there was a murderer or psychotic torturing fiend waiting in the tower, and so I then carefully shut the heavy door behind me.

-“I don’t recall seeing the moon while I was outside?”
-I shrugged my shoulders and began to look around.
-I quickly found that the room was enormous and quite empty, with polished black marble floors and smooth ebony banisters lining the two elegant spiral staircases on opposite sides of the room.
+I quickly found that the room was enormous and quite empty, with polished black marble floors and smooth ebony banisters lining the two elegant spiral staircases, one on each side of the room.

 A sudden vibrating creak sounded from above me.

-For a brief moment I thought I saw the woman’s disturbingly bright pink eyes twinkle excitedly in my direction but I must have only imagined it.
+For a brief moment I thought I saw the woman’s disturbingly bright pink eyes twinkle excitedly in my direction, but I must have only imagined it.
 Her eyes were very vivid.

-Everything was blurry for a few seconds due to the abrupt change of light and startling fall but once I could see clearly I saw untainted black eyes staring back at me.
+Everything was blurry for a few seconds due to the abrupt change of light and startling fall, but once I could see clearly I saw untainted black eyes staring back at me.
 I couldn’t for the life of me figure out what his expression was, but I assumed it wasn’t a good one.
 We continued to stare at one another, though I kept my gaze for mere uncertainty of what could happen if I turned away.

-A few long black hairs draped down over his shoulder which caught my attention, making a good excuse to stop looking so intently at him.
+A few long black hairs draped down over his shoulder and caught my attention, making a good excuse to stop looking so intently at him.
 He seemed to begin the attempts of forming a word when the woman abruptly rammed into him, knocking a chunk out of an arch molding and breaking several small objects.

 Many more loud bangs came from the room openly connected to the one I had landed in.
 A bit of the separating wall beside me began to crack and dribble pieces of what looked like dry wall but smelt completely different.
-I leaned forward to touch the strange substance but the wall unexpectedly ruptured and collided with my head.
+I leaned forward to touch the strange substance when the wall unexpectedly ruptured and collided with my head.
 The peculiar scent hit me along with a painfully nauseous dizziness, I felt my eyes roll against my eyelids with small patches and blurs of moving light and then I drifted into unconsciousness.

 Prologue